-The lecture deals with both German and international bond markets, which are an important source of funding for both the corporate and the public sector.
-After an overview of the most important bond markets, various definitions of return are discussed.
-Based on that, the concept of the yield curve is presented.
-The modelling of the dynamics of the term structure of interest rates provides the theoretical foundation for the valuation of interest rate derivatives, which is discussed in the last part of the lecture.
+The lecture "Bond Markets" deals with the national and international bond markets, which are an important source of financing for companies, as well as for the public sector.
+After an overview of the most important bond markets, different yield definitions are discussed.
+Based on this, the concept of the yield curve is presented.
+In addition, the theoretical and empirical relationships between ratings, default probabilities and spreads are analyzed.
+The focus will then be on questions regarding the valuation, measurement, management and control of credit risks.